yschen13/SLAM_ParticleFilter/README.md

 ### Goal of SLAM
 * Determine the self-location of th robot
 * Represent the environment (e.g. walls/obstacles)
-* Mapping and localization will be performed at the same time because they are mutually dependen
+* Mapping and localization will be performed at the same time because they are mutually dependent

 ### Main scripts